voidarcher/emacs-config/README.md

 ## Introduction
 This is what will eventually become **Rune Emacs** (or maybe some other spelling).
 For now, it's basically just a few config files and a rudimentary installer.
-I'm...actually a little unclear on what the license is even for...it might not even have a purpose.
 In any case, it has one thing going for it at the moment: a very easy "installation" process.

 This is essentially meant to be an absolute noob's version of Emacs.
 Specifically, someone who